 Create a VM instance with a reserved internal IPv4 or IPv6 address

-After reserving a static internal IP address, you can assign the reserved address to an instance when you create the instance.
+After you reserve a static internal IP address, you can assign the reserved address to a VM instance when you create the instance.

 When you create a VM that is connected to a dual-stack subnet with an internal IPv6 range without specifying any reserved static internal IPv6 address, Compute Engine automatically assigns the VM an ephemeral internal IPv6 address from the subnet's IPv6 range.